There's a lot to love about this recipe.

 That's it!
 Easy, right?
 It is so flavorful and, well, peachy!

-Step 5: Allow the cooked sauce to cool uncovered on the counter for 30 minutes, then cover and refrigerate for at least1 week.
+Step 5: Allow the cooked sauce to cool uncovered on the counter for 30 minutes, then cover and refrigerate for up to 2 weeks.
 I store mine in mason jars for refrigerating or freezing.

 view on Amazon: mason jars